emilyjspencer/emilyjspencer/README.md

 I'm also keen to get involved in DEI initiatives/projects aimed at marginalised communities e.g. Code First Girls etc @codefirstgirls

 ## Previous experience
-FDM |
-Led a project to build out a recruitment tool using React, Spring Boot, MySQL, co-led a second project, using the same tech stack, implementing authentication and authorisation using Spring Security.
-Designed and implemented all React components for both projects, testing functionality with the help of React Testing Library and Jest.
-Built out the Spring Boot repository, service, model and controller layers.
-Database structure and design (MySQL).
-Wireframing.
-This work enabled the second project team to move away from a PowerApps implementation.

-Worked on two projects, ingesting and manipulating large datasets.
-Utilised PySpark to glean useful insights into data and answer questions.
-Built machine-learning pipelines and end-to-end data pipelines with PySpark and MLlib.
-Gained knowledge of data lakes, data warehouses, data marts, ETL process, ELT, RDDs, DataFrames, parallel processing.

-Upskilled in LangChain in preparation for work on an AI-powered Job prep platform (first venture into AI since Makers Academy (where I worked on a financial chatbot using TensorFlow, TFLearn, Python React, NLTK Django)

-Technologies worked with: React, Spring Boot, Python, LangChain, Spring Security, JUnit, SQL, React Testing Library, PySpark, DataBricks, Jest, MLlib, MatPlotLib, Apache Spark.

-Placements: Morgan Stanley, Vanguard, BP

 BP | Technologies working with: C# .Net, Specflow, WCF, Infragistics, SQL, Splunk, OpenShift, Powershell,  AzureDevOps, Excel, Python